Voting in the European Elections 2019 – a step-by-step guide:

 - If you're already a registered voter but you've changed your address or your last name, you need to update your identity document first.
 Maltese nationals can fill in and submit the required forms at Gattard House, National Road, Blata l-Bajda whilst non-Maltese EU nationals can fill in and submit the required forms at Evans Building, St Elmo's Square, Valletta.

 Remember that this process is related to your identification document, on the basis of which your voting document will be issued.
 The Electoral Commission will then update the Electoral Register according to the information you provide in your form.

 - You can check if you're registered here.
-The revised Electoral Registers will be published in the first week of April.
+The revised Electoral Registers will be published between Monday 8th April 2019 and Saturday 13th April 2019.
 If your name is still not on the register then, and you're not disqualified from voting by law, you have legal recourse, which is free of charge.

 Go to the Registry at the Courts of Justice in Valletta and apply to have your name included in the Electoral Register (for free).
+Such a recourse must be filed by not later than 21 days from the date of publication of the Electoral Register.
 A revising officer will preside over the decision.

 - When your name is on the register, Police Officers will attempt to deliver your voting document/s to your registered address.
-Home delivery will start on Sunday 14th April 2019.
-No deliveries will be made on Good Friday (19th April 2019) and Easter Sunday (21st April 2019).
+Home delivery will take place between Tuesday 23rd April 2019 and Sunday 5th May 2019.

 - On Polling Day, you must surrender your voting document to the Assistant Electoral Commissioners at the polling station indicated on the voting document itself, in order to cast your vote.
 Polling stations will be open from 7.00am to 10.00pm.
 No one is allowed to vote without a voting document issued by the Electoral Commission.